 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-Beginning July 1, 2019, Connecticut’s threshold for economic nexus is $100,000 in gross revenue or 200 transactions during the 12-month period ending on September 30.
+Beginning January 1, 2019, the threshold for economic nexus in West Virginia is $100,000 in gross revenue or 200 transactions in the previous or current calendar year’s sales.

 The goods that are exempt from sales tax are: